wetw0rk/Sickle/documentation/README.md

 running install
 ```

 The last step is to enable ANSI colors.
-To do this simply double click the `enable-ansi.reg` located in the **documentation** folder within the repository.
-Upon comletion, if everything went well, you should be able to run sickle from anywhere.
+To do this simply double click the enable-ansi.reg located in the documentation folder within the repository.
+Upon completion, if everything went well, you should be able to run sickle from anywhere.

 ```
 C:\>sickle -h